Directed Lov\'asz Local Lemma and Shearer's Lemma: -Dependency and a weak version of first result

-A direct consequence of the above claim, is that the lopsidependency undirected graph of the events under the binary relation of Definition \ref{def:lops} is the \emph{undirected} graph that underlies their VDL graph.
+Given the above, it is not difficult to see that the underlying undirected graph of the lopsidependency graph defined by the dependency relation of Definition \ref{def:lops}, is the cycle $C_n$ on $n$ vertices.

-\begin{example} Consider the setting of Example \ref{ex:lops}.
-The leftmost graph below is the VDL graph of $E_1,E_2,E_3$ and the rightmost is their lopsidependency graph.